gateweaver/gateweaver/packages/docs/blog/2024/04/27/how-to-protect-api-keys-in-react-projects-using-gateweaver.md

 ## Conclusion

-In this tutorial, we learned how to hide API keys in react apps using Gateweaver.
+In this tutorial, we learned how to protect API keys in React projects using Gateweaver.
 We set up a simple API Gateway and configured it to proxy requests to an external API.
 We then used the Gateway to make requests from our React app to the external API without exposing the API key to the client.

 Gateweaver provides additional policies such as rate limiting and jwt validation that you can use to further secure your application.
 You can find out more about Gateweaver and its features in the [documentation](https://gateweaver.io/docs/getting-started).
 There you can also find information on how to deploy Gateweaver to production.